 How long should I spend studying for the MCAT?

-- Take the pre-requisites before the MCAT
+- Take the MCAT prereqs first.

 - The exam is about critical thinking and application.

-- You don’t have to excel in the course to be ready for the MCAT but have a solid understanding of the concepts discussed
+- You don’t have to excel in the course to be ready for the MCAT, but have a solid understanding of the concepts discussed.

-- Studying too late
+- Starting their MCAT prep too late

-Studying for too long vs. studying the wrong way
+Studying for too long vs. studying the wrong way: